galasa-dev/galasa.dev/src/markdown-pages/doc_root.md

 path: "/docs"
 title: "Introduction"
 ---
 This hub page contains links to the main Galasa documentation.
-To get started with Galasa as quickly as possible, explore the *Getting Started* section on the left-hand menu.
+To get going with Galasa as quickly as possible, explore the *First steps* section on the left-hand menu.
 Read on to learn a little about Galasa's architecture first.

 #Galasa's architecture
 At its top level, Galasa decomposes into three major components: